Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Substitute stevia, honey, or another sweetener for monk fruit

-• Substitute orange juice or coconut milk for the almond milk for a more tropical tasting smoothie
+• Substitute orange juice, coconut water, or coconut milk for the almond milk for a more tropical tasting smoothie

 • No rolled oats?
 Substitute quick oats, millet, amaranth, brown rice, or simply omit them.

-• Use any combination of frozen berries that you enjoy
+• Use any combination of fresh or frozen berries that you enjoy

-• Add a handful of baby spinach for a boost of folate and fiber
+• Add a handful of baby spinach for a nutritional boost

 • Make a double batch and freeze into popsicle molds for a filling frozen treat

-triple berry oat smoothie in a glass on a cutting board with oats and berries spread around it.
+triple berry oat tropical smoothie in a glass with raspberry, blueberry and strawberry slice garnish.

 Triple Berry Oat Tropical Smoothie

-This creamy & fruity smoothie is the perfect breakfast or afternoon snack!
+This creamy & fruity smoothie is packed with protein, fiber, and healthy fats to keep you full ans satisfied.
+It's the perfect breakfast or afternoon snack!

 Print Pin Rate